 Morton finished with 25 points to lead all scorers.

 "I just felt like when I was getting passed to I was feeling it and I just kept going up strong and thinking it was going in," Morton said.
-"If I think it's going in, then
+"If I think it's going in, then normally it goes in."

 Hollenshead scored 16 points, most of which came only if she couldn't find a wide-open teammate.
 Thirteen times she did find an unguarded teammate, translating into 26 Indian points.